Aaron-Yu1/jenkins-test/README.md

 # MySQL

-Connection.py
+###Connection.py
 Connect to MySQL use Python.
+You need to install pymysql use pip.